MY FOOD PHILOSOPHY

 WHO AM I?

-I’m Sarah, a food, travel and animal lovin’ American girl currently living in a small town in the Netherlands.
+I’m Sarah, a food, travel and animal lovin’ American girl currently traveling around the USA with a home base also in the Netherlands.

 I’m passionate about increasing the well being of both people and the planet.
 Through promoting a plant-based lifestyle, I know that I’m helping to create a healthier and more sustainable present and future, where living things get to thrive instead of just survive.